firte14/FAC14/README.md

 #### The Golden Ratio Application

-The creation of the major layout divisions where done to follow the golden ratio standard:
+The creation of the major layout divisions where done to follow the golden ratio standard:<br/>
 .The height to hero sections ratio(1.1.618)<br/>
 .
 The card's dimensions (e.g 300px * 485px)<br/>
 .Typography scale (16px, 26px, 42px, 68px)<br/>